Bassemgho/gym/report.md

 # Introduction
-In this project, we aim to train the agent to navigate a virtual world in the environment that is similar to Unity's Banana Collector environment.

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
+A CartPole-v0 is a simple playground provided by OpenAI to train and test Reinforcement Learning algorithms.
+The agent is the cart, which is controlled by two possible actions +1, -1 pointing on moving left or right.
+The reward +1 is given at every timestep if the pole remains upright.
+The goal is to prevent the pole from falling over(maximize total reward).
+After 100 consecutive timesteps and an average reward of 195, the problem is considered as solved.
+The episode ends when the pole is more than 15 degrees from vertical, or the cart moves more than 2.4 units from the center

+agent is performing an action, and as a result of it the environment is giving back the information about the state and reward.
+Our environment consists of four possible states, corresponding to:

-0 - move forward.
+0 - cart position.

-1 - move backward.
+1 - cart velocity.

-2 - turn left.
+2 - pole angle.

-3 - turn right.
+3 - pole angular velocity.

+and two possible actions [left, right].
 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 # Learning Algorithm
 The deep Q-learning came to solve problems with huge space state that the Q-learning is not able to solve.
 The deep Q-network takes as input the state and outputs Q-values for each possible action in the current state.
 The biggest q-value corresponds to the best action.
 We implemented the Double Deep DQN which is an improved version of DQN using the: